 Use the graphical tool ossbrowser

-ossbrowser supports bucket-level policy operations and provides a visual experience similar to the console.
-Install and log on to ossbrowser, then follow the on-screen instructions to configure the bucket policy.
+ossbrowser provides a visual interface, similar to that of the console, for managing bucket policies.
+After you install and log on to ossbrowser, follow the on-screen instructions to configure the Bucket Policy.

-NoteTo set an authorization policy for a vector bucket, use the
+NoteTo set an authorization policy for a vector bucket, run the

 ossutil vectors-api put-bucket-policycommand.Use an SDK

-You can configure policies using various programming languages, such as the Java SDK, Python SDK, Go SDK, and Node.js SDK.
-For more information about supported SDKs, see SDK Reference.
+You can configure policies by using SDKs for various programming languages, such as the Java SDK, Python SDK, Go SDK, and Node.js SDK.
+For more information about supported SDKs, see SDK reference.